- Research and innovation action

 - Consortium formed by 12 partners from 6 countries: Portugal, France, Denmark, Greece, Germany and Netherlands.

-1. To define requirements for forecasting technologies to enable near 100% RES penetration by 2030 and beyond;
+- To define requirements for forecasting technologies to enable near 100% RES penetration.

-2. To develop a RES-dedicated view of weather forecasting, leading to improvements in forecasting, of the relevant weather variables in the order of 10-15% using various sources of data (satellite, all-sky imagers, NWPs), and the development of very high-resolution forecasting approaches;
+- To develop a RES-dedicated view of weather forecasting, leading to improvements in forecasting of the relevant weather variables in the order of 10-15%, using various sources of data (satellite, all-sky imagers, NWPs), and the development of very high-resolution forecasting approaches.

-4. To streamline the process of getting optimal value from data and forecasts, through new forecasting products and data marketplaces, and novel business models;
+- To streamline the process of getting optimal value from data and forecasts, through new forecasting products and data marketplaces, and novel business models.

-5. To develop new data-driven optimisation and decision-aid tools for enabling the large-scale penetration of renewable energy, combined with storage, into the electricity market as well as to provide system services towards TSOs and DSOs;
+- To develop a new data-driven optimization and decision-aid tools for enabling the large-scale penetration of renewable energy, combined with storage, into the electricity market as well as to provide system services towards TSOs and DSOs.

-6. Validation of new models in living labs and assessment of forecasting values vs remedies.
+- Validation of new models in living labs and assessment of forecasting value.